 Scholars have long expressed frustration with the notion of ideology.
 Robert Putnam once contended that ‘few concepts in social analysis have inspired such a flood of commentaries, yet few have stimulated the production of so little cumulative knowledge about society and politics'.1 Richard Rorty rather more bluntly bemoaned ideology's ‘uselessness',2 whilst, in an influential introductory text, David McLellan deemed it ‘the most elusive concept in the whole of social science'.3

 Yet ideology remains a hugely popular term across academia.
 And it is unlikely to be abandoned any time soon, since many of the most urgent contemporary political questions seem deeply bound up with ideological dynamics.
-Why are various forms of political extremism on the rise, from ...
+Why are various forms of political extremism on the rise, from the ...